Pope Innocent XIII: Cardinalate

 On 7 June 1706, Conti was elevated to the cardinalate under Pope Clement XI (1700–21) and was made the Cardinal-Priest of Santi Quirico e Giulitta.
 His appointment came about as the replacement of Gabriele Filippucci who resigned the cardinalate.
 He would receive his titular church on 23 February 1711.
 From 1697 to 1710 he acted as papal nuncio to the Kingdom of Portugal, where he is believed to have formed those unfavourable impressions of the Jesuits which afterwards influenced his conduct towards them.
 While in Portugal, he was witness to Father Bartolomeu de Gusmão's early aerostat experiments.

 He was also transferred to Osimo as its archbishop in 1709 and was later translated one last time to Viterbo e Toscanella in 1712.
 He resigned his position in his diocese due to illness in 1719.

 Pontificate

 Papal election

 After the death of Pope Clement XI in 1721, a conclave was called to choose a new pope.
 It took 75 ballots just to reach a decision and choose Conti as the successor of Clement XI.
 After all candidates seemed to slip, support turned to Conti.
 The curial factions also turned their attention to him.
 His high reputation for ability, learning, purity, and a kindly disposition secured his election, which occurred the morning of 8 May 1721.
-He chose the name of Innocent XIII in honour of Pope Innocent III.
+He chose the name of Innocent XIII in honor of Pope Innocent III.
 On the following 18 May, he was solemnly crowned by the protodeacon, Cardinal Benedetto Pamphili.